Shuffle Along, or, the Making of the Musical Sensation of 1921 and All That Followed: Productions

 The show was given two workshops in the fall 2015; there was no out-of-town tryout.
 The production began previews on Broadway on March 15 and opened officially on April 28, 2016, at the Music Box Theatre, directed by Wolfe, with choreography by Savion Glover.
 The two worked together two decades earlier, with great success, on Bring in 'da Noise, Bring in 'da Funk.
+The show was promoted as a revival of the original Shuffle Along, even though the two shows have different plots; Michael Paulson of The New York Times regarded this an attempt by producer Scott Rudin to avoid competing with Hamilton at the Tony Awards.
+The show was nominated for Best Musical, losing to Hamilton.

-Shuffle Along closed on Broadway on July 24, 2016, after 38 previews and 100 regular performances.
+Due to Audra McDonald's pregnancy, the producers planned to replace her beginning July 26.
+They later reversed course, saying McDonald's prolonged absence would make it too difficult to continue running the show, which was already running at a loss.
+The musical closed with McDonald's departure on July 24, 2016, after 38 previews and 100 regular performances.

 Characters and original cast

 Critical response

 Opening night reviews were mostly positive, especially with respect to the songs and dancing, with nearly all reviewers giving Audra McDonald rave notices.
 Ben Brantley of The New York Times calls it an "intoxicating and sobering concoction", writing: "Often you sense that Mr. Wolfe has a checklist of historic points he must, but must, cover. ...
 The clunky, shoehorned-in exposition doesn't overwhelm the sweeping grace of "Shuffle Along" whenever it sings or dances."

 Terry Teachout, reviewing for The Wall Street Journal, wrote: "The first half of ...
 Shuffle Along is to 2016 what Hamilton was to 2015: It's the musical you’ve got to see. ...
 The cast, led by Audra McDonald, Brian Stokes Mitchell and Billy Porter, is as charismatic as you’d expect, and Savion Glover's near-nonstop choreography explodes off the stage with the unrelenting impact of a flamethrower.
 But then comes intermission, and what had looked like a masterpiece goes flat and stays that way."

 In her review for Variety, Marilyn Stasio wrote that the show "is to die for" and is "ebullient", and that an "incoherent book" is a "small price to pay for the joy of watching Audra McDonald cut loose."